DigytUX/react-mui-mongodb-template/client/README.md

 ### Creating your MongoDB Database
 Visit www.mongodb.com and create a free account.
 Afterwards you will need to create a database using Mongodb Atlas.
 Using the Atlas CLI optional but will make you a badass dev if you do use it.
-Once you're completed with that, click on the <code>Database Access<code> option menu in the left column under <code>Security</code>.
+Once you're completed with that, click on the <code>Database Access</code> option menu in the left column under <code>Security</code>.

 Click "Add New Database User" , and select the password authentication method, create a username and password and then save.

-Go back to your database and then click the <code>Connect<code> button and choose connect to your application.
+Go back to your database and then click the <code>Connect</code> button and choose connect to your application.
 Copy the URI and return to your project

 ### Updating the environemal variable(s)